rjframe/json-rpc/README.md

 }

 // These are the callable functions.
-// Inheritance isn't necessary (this could be a struct too); it just lets the
+// Inheritance isn't necessary; it just lets the compiler verify the API since
-// compiler verify the API since we're in the same module. class APIImpl : MyAPI {
+// we're in the same module.
+class APIImpl : MyAPI {
     bool x(int y) { return (y > 5); }
     void a(bool b, int c, string d) { return; }